 Free.
 No registration necessary.

-About Dr Agnes Binagwaho
+About Dr Jeremy Farrar

-About the Barmes Global Health Lecture
+About the Barmes Lecture

 The David E. Barmes Global Health Lecture series honors the late David Edward Barmes, special expert for international health at the

-Prior to joining NIDCR, Dr. Barmes, a public health dentist and epidemiologist by training, served in senior management positions related to oral health, health promotion, and non-communicable diseases at the World Health Organization in Geneva.
+Prior to joining NIDCR, Dr. Barmes, a public health dentist and epidemiologist by training, served in senior management positions related to oral health, health promotion, and noncommunicable diseases at the World Health Organization in Geneva.
 The lecture series was established by the NIDCR and Fogarty in 2001 to honor his lifelong dedication to research aimed at improving health for those in low-income countries.